kdumais111/The-Civic-Side/README.md

 1. Download the [Civic Side GitHub repository](https://github.com/uchicago-capp122-spring23/30122-project-the-civic-side)

-2. Navigate to the top-level directory, `30122-project-the-civic-side`
+2. Navigate to the top-level directory, `The-Civic-Side`

 3. Run `poetry install` from the command line to active the virtual environment